- やさしい日本語

 The maximum period covered by the lump-sum withdrawal payment is 5 years (60 months)

-In 2021, the law was amended to increase the upper limit from three years to five years (60 months).
+In 2021, the law was amended, and the upper limit from 3 years to 5 years (60 years).

 Be careful about countries with which you have social security agreements